IDBrowserUseCases/docs/CONTRIBUTING.md

-# Contributing to the Catalog of Identity Use Cases Levereaging Web Browsers
+# Contributing to the Catalog of Identity Use Cases Leveraging Web Browsers

 Before submitting feedback and contributions, please familiarize yourself with our current issues list and review the [working group home page](https://datatracker.ietf.org/wg/oauth/documents/).
 If you're